SSR and Isomorphic Rendering

 SSG (Static Site Generation)

-Pros:- Fast first-load speed, SEO-friendly
+Advantages:- Fast initial load speed, SEO-friendly

 - Low server load, stable performance